hpcleuven/VscDocumentation/source/leuven/services/openondemand.rst

 - Opening a shell on one of the login nodes
 - Using interactive apps

 All of these functionalities can be used by accessing them through the tabs at the top of the page.
-In the following, we will describe these different parts in some more detail.
+In the following, we will describe these in some more detail.

 Files